oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/KnownBehaviour.md

 ### NOTE:
 1. Automation Tool Kit DOES NOT support the creation/export of duplicate resources.
 2. DO NOT modify/remove any commented rows or column names.
-You may re-arrange the columns if needed (except NSGs).
+You may re-arrange the columns if needed.
 3. A double colon (::) or Semi-Colon (;) has a special meaning in the Tool Kit.
 Do not use them in the OCI data / values.
 4. Do not include any unwanted space in cells you fill in; do not place any empty rows in between.
 5. Any entry made/moved post \<END> in any of the tabs of CD3 will not be processed.
 Any resources created by the automation & then moved after the \<END> will cause the resources to be removed.